ajktown/docs/dev_api/domains/action-group.md

 - `isLateCommittable`
 - `isDeletable`

 These values are derived from the `Action Group State`.
+FEs should create an issue in API if they want to add more derived states.
+FEs should not use the `Action Group State` directly.

 ## Action Group State
 `Action Group State` is the action group's current state for the current date (today).
 There is only one action group state per one action group.